mfdcoder/flutter-form-voiceover/README.md

 1. Focus of alert dialog is not automatically set to title.
 2. User is not aware that dialog box is opened since it is not announced by the screen reader

+### Temporary solution: Used SemanticsService.announce to resolve #2 (Works only on Mac web browesers)

 **3: Date Picker**
 1. When screen reader in enabled on web, if the first 3 rows of dates are disabled, user cannot select any valid date \nIn this example, user cannot select dates 23rd to 31st

+### Temporary solution: Used dates in text format in a DropdownButtonFormField

 **4: Snack Bar**
 1. Snack bars are not read out by windows screen readers NVDA